 What you should wear in India as a man

 In Rajasthan, you will blend in better with the local folks if you wear long pants or knee-covering shorts.
-Wearing shorts is not a disaster, but considering the fact that I never saw an Indian man with shorts on the streets, you’ll feel better when you adapt your clothing to local standards.
-T-shirts are ok to wear.
-Only in temples do make sure you wear a long sleeved shirt.
+Wearing shorts is not a disaster, but considering the fact that I never saw an Indian man or woman with shorts on the streets, you’ll feel better as a male or female traveler when you adapt your clothing to local standards.
+T-shirts are ok to wear as a male or female traveler.
+Only in temples do make sure you wear a long-sleeved shirt.

-Tip: don’t bring heavy shoes to India.
-One pair of flip-flops or sandals and 1 comfy-casual pare of shoes will do.
+Tip: don’t bring heavy shoes to India in your packing list.
+One pair of flip-flops or sandals and 1 comfy-casual pair of shoes will do.

 My full packing list for Rajasthan and Delhi in India